-5. Are college degreed professionals eligible to receive Training if laid off from their job?

-Yes.
+Operational Guidance: OG 09-2021 Attachment

-6. Is there an income threshold that determines whether or not a customer receives WIOA Dislocated Worker Training such as someone who made over \$100,000.00 per year in his/her last job?

-No, the amount of pay does not preclude someone from participating in WIOA Dislocated Worker training.
-The Local Area/Case Marager nust determine appropriate eligibility factors a d that enrolln ext/training would lead to eemp ownent.

-7. A worker was laid off from their job in the Apparel Industry as a Sock Maker.
+- Are college degreed professionals eligible to receive Training if laid off from his or her job?
+Yes. - 6.
+Is there an income threshold that determines whether a customer receives WIOA Dislocated Worker Training such as someone who made over \$100,000.00 per year in his or her last job? - No, the amount of pay does not preclude someone from participating in WIOA Dislocated Worker training.
+The Local Area Case Manager must determine appropriate eligibility factors and that enrollment and training would lead to reemployment. - 7.
+A worker was laid off from his or her job in the Apparel Industry as a Sock Maker.
 There is another company in the Apparel Industry that is hiring for T-shirt Pressers.
-Can this person be served in the WIOA Dislocated Worker Training Program?

-Yes, in this scenario, the customer has been dislocated from the Apparel Industry and has another opportunity for reemployment with a different company within the same Industry.
-This customer can be served in the Dislocated Worker Training Program under Section 3(A)(iii) if the Case Manager determines that he/she is unlikely to return to a previous occupation as a Sock Maker.
-In fact, it would be a great opportunity for on-the-job training for the customer to learn new skills as a T-shirt Presser.

-8. A worker was laid off from their job in the Tobacco Industry as a Maintenance Mechanic.
+Can this person be served in the WIOA Dislocated Worker Training Program? - Yes, in this scenario, the customer has been dislocated from the Apparel Industry and has another opportunity for reemployment with a different company within the same Industry.
+This customer can be served in the Dislocated Worker Training Program under Section 3(A)(iii) if the Case Manager determines that he or she is unlikely to return to a previous occupation as a Sock Maker.
+In fact, it would be a great opportunity for on-the-job training for the customer to learn new skills as a T-shirt Presser. - 8.
+A worker was laid off from his or her job in the Tobacco Industry as a Maintenance Mechanic.
 There are no similar industries within the local labor market.
 There is, however, a company hiring two Maintenance Mechanics in the Telecommunications Industry.
 Can this customer be considered for the Dislocated Worker Training Program?

-Yes, since there is a reasonable unlikelihood for this customer to return to a previous Industry, he/she may participate in the Dislocated Worker Training Program under Section 3(A)(iii).
+Yes, since there is a reasonable unlikelihood for this customer to return to a previous Industry, he or she may participate in the Dislocated Worker Training Program under Section 3(A)(iii).